belovedpearl/AfricanRecipes-PP4/README.md

 ## Heroku Deployment Bug

-* While deploying with contents as I did not deploy the empty project as advised by a senior colleague, I got this deployment error ***"KeyError: 'etag'
+* While deploying with contents as I did not deploy the empty project as advised by a senior colleague, I got this deployment error :

- !
-Error while running '$ python manage.py collectstatic --noinput'."***.
+      "KeyError: 'etag' !
+Error while running '$ python manage.py collectstatic --noinput'."

    *  As advised by Oisin(one of the tutors), I had to create a new cloudinary account to serve the static files as he said that etag errors are difficult to resolve.
 After deleting and connecting another cloudinary account, I added another static files with all its content.only to discover that all images were no longer available.
 This brought about lots of confusion but I decided to try add a new post to see if it will work and it did perfectly.
 This helped me to know that the images were associated with the former cloudinary account.
           I thought about deleting all the post and adding them again, then I felt there should be a way to synchronize contents in the two accounts.
 The search for a way to do that began.
+Fortunately, I found [this material](https://cloudinary.com/documentation/migration) and [this material](https://support.cloudinary.com/hc/en-us/articles/202521122-How-can-I-copy-images-between-accounts) illustrating how to migrate and copy images between accounts respectively but I did not implement the contents of the materials as I was scared of disrupting anything already set.
+I needed an experienced person to lead me through it.
+In the end, I decided to manually delete all post and add them again to fill the new database content.
+After doing all these and still the error persisted this time all static folder content were reflected in the deployed site but no style on the style sheet was applied.
+The confusion was now real as all efforts and contributions from colleadues and tutors feels abortive.
+     Finally, I just decided to move my wireframe folder out of the static folder, commit and push.
+After few minutes, I observed my email notification from heroku has not come through.
+I decide to check the build log and suprisingly saw that the deployment was successful.
+     This error took a lot of commits and push as I was trying looking around for possible areas of error.I had to downgrade cloudinary as advised by a tutor, modify my cloudinary settings, create a new account, among others but I was glad it was solved finally.

 # Design Choices